 One critique of command or control type regulations is how difficult it can be to enforce these laws.
 In cases of large-scale environmental regulations such as control of the ocean, enforcement is extremely difficult.
 Who will make sure that each country, province, or even company is pulling their own weight and enforcing the rules – what will the international community or the federal government do if one party is not cooperating?
 What about parties that do not have the means to uphold their portion of the deal?

 Incentive-based regulation focuses on encouraging the behaviours that the regulation prefers.
 However, one critique of incentive-based regulations is that they disproportionately affect those individuals who cannot afford to cover the increased costs, while those who are unconcerned about money can afford to keep doing the original unwanted behaviour.
-For example, the pollution pricing scheme in Alberta increases gas prices in order to limit our GHG emissions.
+For example, the pollution pricing scheme in Canada increases gas prices in order to limit our GHG emissions.
 This may mean that people who have a tight budget will change their behaviour because they cannot afford more expensive gasoline while those people who have more disposable income and can afford increased prices may be less inclined to reduce their fuel consumption and change their behaviour.

 A Constitutional Challenge

 Another challenge for environmental regulation in Canada is the lack of any clear reference to the environment in our constitution.
 Although Sections 91 and 92 of the Constitution Act, 1867 help to define the separate powers held by the federal parliament and provincial governments, the environment is never directly mentioned.

 This has meant that some areas of the environment are governed by the provinces, while others fall under federal jurisdiction and even other areas are governed by a combination of both levels of government.